Harmontown/harmontown.github.io/docs/_episodes/357/index.md

 title:                "It&#39;s Not Called Show-Friends"
 image:                "episode-placeholder.jpg"
 description: |-
   Schrab is comptrolling to prepare for his upcoming role as moderator of the Comic-Con Rick & Morty Panel.
 But Jeff's still here, and without a podium, not-quite fitting into the seats on the stage.
-Listen now and gain the inside track on such topics as Jaws 4, Bees, and people who shower excessively: probably…
+Listen now and gain the inside track on such topics as Jaws 4, Bees, and people who shower excessively: probably...
 showDate:
 releaseDate:          "2019-07-11 10:00:00Z"
 duration:             "02:01:22"